-Trying to invest when you don’t have much money is like trying to run before you can walk.
-Skipping a step isn’t going to make you money any quicker.
 The first step to making an investment if you don’t have much in the way of funds is to start saving.
-It may not sound exciting but think of it as the warm up.
+It will be tempting to try to jump straight in but one of the most important parts of successful investing is patience.
 The more money you have behind you, the greater your options.
 It can be very daunting to look at your finances and see that you have very little put aside but you would be surprised at how quickly savings can add up when you make regular contributions.
+When trying to invest with little money you will have to start slow but it won’t take long before you are in a position to start putting your money to better use.

 Open a savings account